-If you are asking the question, can I file bankruptcy on student loans, in most cases the answer is no. With the revisions to the Federal bankruptcy law in 2005, and the Brunner Test, which is controlling law in San Diego County as well as throughout the State of California, there is a very tough standard that you would need to meet in order to be able to wipe out student loans in bankruptcy.
-Under this standard, set forth by the Brunner Test, you need to show that you are so physically or mentally disabled that you cannot engage in substantial gainful employment.
-For this reason, it is rare case in which a borrower is able to eliminate a student loan in bankruptcy.
+If you are asking the question, can I file bankruptcy on student loans, currently the answer is most likely no. With the revisions to the Federal bankruptcy law in 2005, and the Brunner Test, which is controlling law in San Diego County as well as throughout the State of California, there is a very tough standard that you would need to meet in order to be able to wipe out student loans in bankruptcy.
+Under the Brunner Test, you need to show that you are so physically or mentally disabled that you cannot engage in substantial gainful employment.
+For this reason, it is rare case in which a borrower is able to eliminate a student loan in bankruptcy under present law.

-On October 7, 1998, the Bankruptcy Code was amended to make it more difficult to file bankruptcy on student loans.
-The 1998 law made student loans nondischargeable if the loan was made or guaranteed by the Federal Government unless you could show that nondischargeability would pose an “undue hardship” upon you and your dependents.
-Student loans still remained dischargeable if the loans were not made or guaranteed by the Federal Government.
+In 1998, the bankruptcy code was amended to make it more difficult to file bankruptcy on student loans.
+The 1998 law made student loans nondischargeable if the loan was made or guaranteed by the Federal Government unless you could show that nondischargeability would pose an undue hardship upon you and your dependents.
+Student loans still remained dischargeable if the loans were private, i.e., not made or guaranteed by the Federal Government.

-On October 17, 2005, the New Bankruptcy Law went into effect and drastically changed your ability to discharge student loans for most people.
-The new law, in effect, treats privately funded student loans in the same manner as government backed loans were treated since 1998: you cannot eliminate them in most cases.
+On October 17, 2005, the 2005 Bankruptcy Code Amendments went into effect drastically limiting your ability to discharge student loans for most people.
+The new law treated privately funded student loans in the same manner as government backed loans such that you cannot eliminate them in most cases.
 The only exception is that if you can meet the standard set forth by the Brunner Test.

-Under the new law, in effect since 2005, all educational loans, whether government-backed student loans or privately funded loans, are nondischargeable in either a Chapter 7 case or Chapter 13 case unless you can show that nondischargeability would post an “undue hardship” upon you and your dependents.
+Under the 2005 code amendments, all educational loans, whether government-backed student loans or privately funded loans, are nondischargeable in either a Chapter 7 case or Chapter 13 case unless you can show that nondischargeability would post an undue hardship” upon you and your dependents.

 Undue Hardship – The Brunner Test